VikramsDataScience/medibank_case_study/README.md

 Cross-validated Mean Absolute Percentage Error (MAPE): 41.29%
 ```
 &nbsp; This was also surprising for me, as I expected the error to be much larger given the lengthy forecast horizon!
-&nbsp; For other wards, longer window forecasts will still have lower accuracy, but are still considered very achievable.
-Fon instance, my first project in Healthscope required developing 10-week forecast models that could predict patient activity for every time shift (AM, PM, Night Duty) for most of the wards (some wards, such as pediatrics, and a few others were deemed out-of-scope by the business) across Healthscope's 38 hospitals.
+<br> &nbsp; For other wards, longer window forecasts will still have lower accuracy, but are still considered very achievable.
+For instance, my first project in Healthscope required developing 10-week forecast models that could predict patient activity for every time shift (AM, PM, Night Duty) for most of the wards (some wards, such as pediatrics, and a few others were deemed out-of-scope by the business) across Healthscope's 38 hospitals.